nationalarchives/tdr-dev-documentation/beta-architecture/beta-architecture.md

 TDR uses five AWS accounts:

-* Management (mgmt): the top-level account, which is used for running cross-environment services like Jenkins CI and Grafana.
+* Management (mgmt): the top-level account, which is used for running cross-environment services like central logging, Terraform state tracking, ECR and Grafana.
 * Sandbox (sbox): used for technical spikes
 * Integration (intg): the first environment that code is deployed to.
 Most services are deployed automatically to intg when code is merged to the main/master branch.
-Most deployments are run programatically through Jenkins, but we sometimes make temporary manual changes or deploy a branch when that's the easiest way to test something.
+Most deployments are run programatically through Github actions, but we sometimes make temporary manual changes or deploy a branch when that's the easiest way to test something.
 * Staging (staging): a more stable environment used to check changes just before deployment to production.
-Developers need to manually start a Jenkins job to deploy code to this environment.
-Used for user research sessions.
+Developers need to manually start a Githud action to deploy code to this environment.
+Used for user research sessions and demonstrations to key stakeholders.
 * Production (prod): the environment used by real users.
 Deployment is the same as for staging.